Data Processing Addendum

-This Data Processing Addendum (the "DPA") is between Echobox and the Customer and is supplemental to the Agreement on www.echobox.com/terms.
+This Data Processing Addendum (the "DPA") is between Echobox and the Customer and is supplemental to, and forms part of the agreement between the parties on the terms set out at echobox.com/terms (the "Agreement").

 In the event of a conflict between any of the provisions of this DPA and the provisions of the Agreement, the provisions of this DPA shall prevail.

 Unless otherwise set out below, each capitalised term in this DPA shall have the meaning set out in the Agreement, and the following words and expressions shall have the following meanings unless the context otherwise requires: